First study to indicate a direct relationship between inbreeding and facial morphology.

 Generations of intermarriage secured the family’s influence across a European empire including Spain and Austria for more than 200 years but led to its demise when the final Habsburg monarch was unable to produce an heir.
 However, until now no studies have confirmed whether the distinct chin known as “Habsburg jaw” was a result of inbreeding.

 “The Habsburg dynasty was one of the most influential in Europe, but became renowned for inbreeding, which was its eventual downfall.
-We show for the first time that there is a clear positive relationship between inbreeding and appearance of the Habsburg jaw,” says lead researcher Professor Roman Vilas from the University of Santiago de Compostela.
+We show for the first time that there is a clear positive relationship between inbreeding and the appearance of the Habsburg jaw,” says lead researcher Professor Roman Vilas from the University of Santiago de Compostela.

 The researchers recruited 10 maxillofacial surgeons to diagnose facial deformity in 66 portraits of 15 members of the Habsburg dynasty.
 Despite differences in artistic style, the portraits are characterized by a realistic approach to the human face.
 The surgeons were asked to diagnose 11 features of mandibular prognathism, otherwise known as “Habsburg jaw,” as well as seven features of maxillary deficiency, the most recognizable of which are a prominent lower lip and an overhanging nasal tip.